jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## June 27, 2014

-# Build and Deploy to Bluemix
+# Build and Deploy to IBM Bluemix

-## Simple application deployment to Bluemix for Jazz SCM projects
+## Simple application deployment to IBM Bluemix for Jazz SCM projects

-You can now set up Simple auto-deployment of your Bluemix&trade; application for a Jazz&trade; SCM project.
+You can now set up Simple auto-deployment of your IBM&reg; Bluemix&trade; application for a Jazz&trade; SCM project.
 If you selected the **Deploy to Bluemix** option when you created your Jazz SCM project, or choose this option in Project Settings,